Feminist anime shows in Japan are cut from a different cloth compared to the feminism we know in the west.

 Snow White With The Red Hair is about Shirayuki, the red haired girl who’s either admired or looked at funny because of her differences.

-She’s hard working and doesn’t come from a privileged background, but she’s smart, intuitive, and is more useful than her appearance would have others believe.
+She’s hard working and doesn’t come from a privileged background, but she’s smart, intuitive, and more useful than her appearance would have others believe.

 26. Carole & Tuesday